oVirt/ovirt-site/source/documentation/self-hosted/chap-Installing_Additional_Hosts_to_a_Self-Hosted_Environment.html.md

+---
+title: Installing Additional Hosts to a Self-Hosted Environment
+---

 # Chapter 7: Installing Additional Hosts to a Self-Hosted Environment

 Additional self-hosted engine hosts are added in the same way as a regular host, with an additional step to deploy the host as a self-hosted engine host.
 The shared storage domain is automatically detected and the host can be used as a failover host to host the Manager virtual machine when required.
 You can also attach regular hosts to a self-hosted engine environment, but they cannot be used to host the Manager virtual machine.
 It is highly recommended to have at least two self-hosted engine hosts to ensure the Manager virtual machine is highly available.
 Additional hosts can also be added using the REST API.